FetchResponse

 booleanIf

-true, the response will only include the status codes that are considered errors (4XX or 5XX). -
+true, the response will only include the status codes that are considered errors (4XX or 5XX).
+This type argument is deprecated and will be removed in @zimic/fetch@2. -

 Redirect: